4.1 Problems with a model of change?

 In the final activity, you’ll consider your own learning from Week 1 and set yourself an action that takes you on the first step to building your own career resilience.

 Activity 8 Taking action

 Whether you are experiencing change now, or anticipate change in the near future, building career resilience matters.

-Personalise your learning by reflecting upon what you have learned from Week 1 of this course.
-Start by asking yourself what career resilience means to you, and by reflecting on how you have dealt with change in the past.
+This activity is an opportunity to reflect on what you have learned from Week 1 of this course.
+Start by asking yourself what career resilience means to you, and by considering how you have dealt with change in the past.

 Adaptability is an important aspect of dealing with change, but it is also about trying new things and pushing what you feel comfortable doing.

 What could you do this week to develop your career resilience further?